Sree191031/Crop_Yeild_Prediction_Project/README.md

 | RandomForestRegressor        | 0.6843   | 2,340,361,523.52    | 32,465.17         |
 | MLPRegressor                 | 0.2311   | 5,699,411,261.97    | 52,462.39         |
 | SVR                          | -0.1954  | 8,860,718,236.70    | 57,349.23         |

+ **Best Model Overall**: The **DecisionTreeRegressor** outperformed all other models with the highest R², lowest Mean Error, and lowest Absolute Error, making it the most reliable choice for crop yield prediction.
+- **Runner-Up**: The **GradientBoostingRegressor** also exhibited strong performance, consistently ranking among the top models across all metrics.
+#### Model Performance

 ---
 ### Future Work
 - Integration of real-time data for continuous monitoring and prediction.